How do I become separated without a Separation Agreement?

 Do I really need a Separation Agreement?

 If you are considering divorce, or if your spouse has mentioned divorce, you should consult an attorney to find out your rights and risks of waiting for them to make the first move.
 If your spouse has threatened divorce you should assume they are game planning to conceal assets and leave you high and dry.
 If you are looking to protect your assets you should consult an attorney to find out what not to do.
 Actions taken before separation can be used against you in Court later.
 An airtight separation agreement can protect you and your assets.
-Most importantly a separation agreement should keep you out of Court.
+Most importantly a separation agreement should keep you out of Court!